furzona-app/llm-helper/README.md

   console.log(`\n${message.role}: ${message.content}`);
 }
 ```

-`messages` is an array of `LLMMessage`s, usually only one assistant message.
-However, when an assistant calls a tool (and it is automatically handled by the engine), there may be an assistant, tool, and another assistant message, for example.
+`messages` is an array of `LLMMessage` objects, usually containing only one assistant message.
+However, when an assistant calls a tool (and it is automatically handled by the engine), there may be an assistant message, a tool message, and another assistant message, for example.